Condition inspection before work starts

 Step 3

-The roof is prepared, repaired, and restored according to the agreed scope.
+The roof is repaired, prepared, and restored according to the agreed scope of work.

 Step 4

-We inspect the result and explain any future maintenance considerations.
+We inspect the finished roof and explain any maintenance points that should be kept in mind going forward.

 FAQs